sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 * A weblink that opens in Edge (using the `start:SecondaryTile` tag)

 > [!Note]
-> Each tile pinned to the Start menu can launch a single UWP app, Microsoft Store app, desktop app, or weblink.
+> Each tile pinned to the Start layout can launch a single UWP app, Microsoft Store app, desktop app, or weblink.
 A tile can’t be a group of apps or a folder.

 #### App tiles

 You can add an app tile that will launch a Universal Windows app, or a Windows 8/8.1 app, using `start:Tile` in `LayoutModification.xml`.
 To specify the app you wish the launch, you must set the `AppUserModelID` attribute of `start:Tile` to the application user model ID (AUMID) associated with the app.
 The AUMID is case-sensitive.

 > [!Important]
-> Universal apps or Store apps must be pinned to the Start menu to be pre-installed on the device, otherwise they will be removed on any system that uses that layout.
-Desktop apps do not have to be pinned to the Start menu to be pre-installed on the device.
+> Universal apps or Store apps must be pinned to the Start layout to be pre-installed on the device, otherwise they will be removed on any system that uses that layout.
+Desktop apps do not have to be pinned to the Start layout to be pre-installed on the device.

 The following example shows how to pin the Microsoft Edge Universal Windows app: